Consensys/doc.tessera/docs/Concepts/Enclave.md

 ### Private transaction flow

-Refer to [lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/) to see where the enclave is used in the private transaction flow.
+Refer to [lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/) to see the enclave's use in the private transaction flow.